lprakashv/notes/leetcode-problems/trees.markdown

 # Leetcode Notable Tree problems

-## Q: “max sum of the path in a binary tree”
+## “max sum of the path in a binary tree”

 __Solution:__